ItsSuru/My-Todo-Flask/README.md

 ## General info

-My Todo 📑 is a simple flask API 📱 which will store my todo's.
+My Todo 📑 is a simple flask APP 📱 which will store my todo's.
 Also this application has feature like update ✅ the todo in case miss typed and delete to delete ❌ my todo.
 To store todo's I have used SQL Alchemy.

 ## Screenshots